 It was interesting meeting travellers in both Bangkok and Siem Reap, who had not heard of the Stray overnight stop Battambang.
 Most travellers had researched prior to arriving, and were sticking to the typical tourist route of Seam Reap – Sihanoukville – Phnom Penh.
-Being the second largest city of Cambodia, I was surprised there wasn’t more interest.
+Being the second-largest city in Cambodia, I was surprised there wasn’t more interest.

 The Stray bus picked us up from our accommodation, and we were on the road at 9am on the dot.
-With a quick meet and great, the local guide Tong welcomed everyone and quickly brought everyone together.
-Being a local from Battambang, his story peaked interest with the passengers on board, as he depicted his early childhood and family history which was strongly affected by the Khmer Rouge era of the mid-1970’s.
+With a quick meet and greet, the local guide Tong welcomed everyone and quickly brought everyone together.
+Being a local from Battambang, his story piqued interest with the passengers on board, as he depicted his early childhood and family history which was strongly affected by the Khmer Rouge era of the mid-1970s.

 We stopped at a couple of points of interest on the way, including outside a hut on the edge of the road, where our guide challenged us to eat a rat (!).
 One passenger and I took up the challenge to which we were pleasantly surprised how much it actually tasted like chicken!
 The main reason I took up the challenge was we were convinced that they were field rats, which feed off vegetables in the rice fields rather than your typical inner city stereotypes.